City of Scottsdale Coronavirus (COVID-19) Update

 Scottsdale City Court offers most court proceedings and services via video, over the phone and online.
 Learn More.

-Effective June 8: Civic Center and Mustang library buildings open to the public with limited service from 10 a.m. – 6 p.m.
-Monday through Thursday; 1 – 5 p.m.
-Friday & Saturday.
-Libraries are closed on Sunday.
+Civic Center library building is open to the public with limited service from 10 a.m. – 6 p.m.
+Monday through Thursday; and 1 – 5 p.m.
+Friday and Saturday.
+Libraries are closed Sunday.

 - No in-library programming will take place.